Sporting Kansas City

-The club also has a reserve team, Sporting Kansas City II, that began play in the second-tier USL Championship in 2016 and switched to MLS Next Pro in 2022.
+The club also has a reserve team, Sporting Kansas City II, that began play in the second-tier USL Championship in 2016 before switching to MLS Next Pro in 2022.

 History

-The early years (1996–1999)
+Early years (1996–1999)

 The Kansas City MLS franchise was founded by Lamar Hunt, who was also the founder of the American Football League, the Kansas City Chiefs, the United Soccer Association (which merged with the NPSL to form the North American Soccer League or NASL), and Major League Soccer.

-The Kansas City Wiz played their first game on April 13, 1996, defeating the Colorado Rapids at Arrowhead Stadium, 3–0.
-The Wiz players included Preki, Mo Johnston and Digital Takawira, and were coached by Ron Newman.
+The Kansas City Wiz played their first game on April 13, 1996, defeating the Colorado Rapids at Arrowhead Stadium with a score of 3–0.
+The Wiz players included Preki, Mo Johnston, and Digital Takawira, and were coached by Ron Newman.
 The team finished third in the Western Conference (fifth overall) in 1996 regular season with a 17–15 record, qualifying for the first ever MLS Playoffs.
-In the 1996 conference semi-finals, the Wiz beat the Dallas Burn in three games, winning the final game in a shootout, before losing the conference final to the LA Galaxy.
+In the 1996 conference semi-finals, the Wiz beat the Dallas Burn in three games, won the final game in a shootout, and lost the conference final to the LA Galaxy.

-Following the 1996 season, the Wiz changed names, becoming the "Wizards", following legal action from electronics retailer The Wiz.
+Following the 1996 season, the Wiz changed names, becoming the "Wizards", following legal action from the now defunct electronics retailer The Wiz.
 For the 1997 MLS season, their record was 21–11, sufficient for the Western Conference regular season championship.
 Preki was named 1997 MLS MVP.
 In the first round of the playoffs, the Wizards lost to the last-seeded Colorado Rapids.
 The Wizards had losing records for the 1998 and 1999 seasons, finishing last in the Western Conference both years.
 The Wizards fired Ron Newman early during the 1999 season, and replaced him with Bob Gansler.
 The Wizards finished the 1999 season with a record of 8–24, which put them in last place in the Western Conference once again.